BytePane

 Groups and Backreferences

-Groups let you treat multiple characters as a single unit, apply quantifiers to complex patterns, and capture matched text for extraction or backreferencing.
-They are essential for sophisticated search-and-replace operations.
+Groups let you treat multiple characters as a single unit, apply quantifiers to complex patterns, and capture matched text for extraction or replacement.
+Named groups — supported in all modern engines — make patterns substantially more readable.

 PatternDescriptionExample